HL7/fhir-medmorph/input/pagecontent/usecases.md

 ### MedMorph Workflows

-The following section details each of the MedMorph workflows, actors, and their interactions based on [MedMorph Use Cases](https://carradora.atlassian.net/wiki/spaces/MedMorph/pages/381780019/Use+Case+Work+Groups#Use-Cases).
+The following section outlines each of the MedMorph workflows, actors, and their interactions based on [MedMorph Use Cases](https://carradora.atlassian.net/wiki/spaces/MedMorph/pages/381780019/Use+Case+Work+Groups#Use-Cases).

 #### Provisioning Workflow